 4. Buy Art Made By Artists of Color

 “Another great way to get involved is to buy Black art,” writes Inniss.

 “I know that it can be a little daunting,” writes Inniss.
 “Not everyone can drop money on art like Diddy or Jay-Z, but you can start small by buying a print for as little as $10 or save up to buy something moderately more expensive.”

 5. Support Artists of Color: Let Museums Know You’re Watching

-Almost all of the above action steps are fairly easy for introverted artists like us to do, but author and museum program manager, Brittany Thurman tasks us with one that takes some more moxie — if you’re up for it.
+Almost all of the above action steps are relatively easy for introverted artists like us, but author and museum program manager Brittany Thurman tasks us with one that takes some more moxie — if you’re up for it.

-“Understand that as an individual letter writer you may be ignored (I’ve seen it!)
+“Understand that you may be ignored as an individual letter writer (I’ve been there!)
 But one thing that can’t be ignored are these things happening en masse,” said Thurman.

 “You are not a drop in the ocean.
 You are the entire ocean in a drop.” — Rumi

 Is there an artist of color you admire?
 Share their name or site in the comments below.